camiloyatet/VBA-Macros/README.md

 This repository contains several VBA or VBS codes useful for daily work.

 Codes in UPPERCASE are functions.
-Cdes in PROPERCASE are macros.
+Codes in PROPERCASE are macros.